bacdillon/Python/04_Machine_Learning/Simple Linear Regression/Readme.md

 •	Extend to Multiple Linear Regression<br>
 •	Build a Streamlit web application<br>
 •	Deploy the model using Flask or FastAPI

-# Acknowledgements
-This project was developed as part of learning Machine Learning with Python and Scikit-learn, demonstrating the end-to-end workflow of building a predictive regression model using business data.